JGCRI/pygcam/docs/source/install.rst

   pip install salib
   python setup.py develop

 This seems to solve the problem.
-(I'm working on a better solution...)
+(The problem appears resolved with salib-1.1.3)

 The ``setup.py`` script uses a Python module called ``setuptools``.
 On Mac OS X and Linux, ``setup.py`` installs ``setuptools`` automatically.
 Unfortunately, this has